AdamMarcus/CSCI4484_OOAD/OOAD_HW1_Adam_Austin/README.md

 # CSCI4484_OOAD

-Author: Adam Austin
+* Author: Adam Austin * \n
-Teammates: None
+Teammates: None\n
-The work done on this code was entirely mine.
+The work done on this code was entirely mine.\n